 Additionally, in the traditional credit scoring system, standard pricing variables such as credit bureau score, age, and employment status play a crucial role in determining one's creditworthiness.

-When customer financial data are shared, however, these standard variables explain much less variation in loan application outcomes (i.e. down to 9 percentage points in loan approval).
+However, when customer financial data are shared, these standard variables explain much less variation in loan application outcomes.
 This implies that open banking may be particularly salient for borrowers with unfavorable attributes such as low credit scores, low income, and younger demographics with shorter employment histories.

 The results from the study have far-reaching policy implications.
-For instance, the 9 percentage points increase in loan approval, in reality, represents a significant proportion of borrowers who would have never received a loan without open banking and data sharing.
-The positive effects consistent across all borrower types suggest that open banking and customer-directed data sharing has the potential to deepen consumer credit markets by extending credit to those who, without this policy, would not have access to credit on the platform.
-As Europe is the leading adopter of open banking, a study using data from one of the largest FinTech platforms in continental Europe provides a high level of validity and applicability of the findings.
-I spearhead this nascent literature and document the exact economic magnitudes of data sharing and open banking of the consumer loan market.
+For instance, the 11 percentage points increase in loan approval, in reality, represents a significant number of borrowers who would have never received a loan without data sharing.
+The positive effects consistent across all borrower types suggest that open banking has the potential to deepen consumer credit markets by extending credit to those who, without this policy, would not have access to credit on the platform.
+As

+Europe is the leading adopter of open banking, a study using data from one of the largest FinTech platforms in continental Europe provides a high level of validity and applicability of the findings.
+I spearhead this nascent literature and document the exact economic magnitudes of data sharing and open banking in the consumer loan market.
 As consumer data becomes increasingly more valuable, more firms will want access to it.
 Simultaneously, this trend is accompanied by growing awareness on consumer privacy and government regulations around data rights.
 Thus, customer consent will be a critical component in a data-driven economy.
 Therefore, the implications of this paper can also be applied beyond open banking.